 Spoiler: You don't need to whip the egg whites.

-As it turns out, after dozens of tests, there is absolutely no point to whipping the egg whites.
+My tests made it clear: there is absolutely no point to whipping the egg whites.
 I tried stabilizing the meringue with some of the sugar: the egg whites maintained better air, but the resulting cake collapsed anyway and had a much less satisfying texture.
 I also tried loosening the almond paste with some un-whipped egg whites: that was much easier to work with and the texture rivaled the traditional method.

 All of these tests did make me wonder… how far can we push this?
 Do we need to whip the egg whites at all?
 Jump ahead seven or eight (...or nine) side-by-side tests and I had found the perfect ratio of whole eggs to egg whites, and I had left the the fussy meringue step far behind.